pjh68/pjh68.github.io/_posts/2024-11-28-remote-first-lessons.md

 ---
 layout: post
-title: "What been missed in remote vs return-to-office?
-The \“first\” in remote-first"
+title: What been missed in remote vs return-to-office?
+The “first” in remote-first
 category: "engineering-management"
 tags: people, work, remote, location, office
 author: "Peter Hempsall"